alejandroereyes/call-response/README.md

   * User can access user info via id, first_name, last_name, or age parameter
   * User can set limit on amount of users sent back
   * User can offset starting point of users sent back
+  * A user can be deleted via id

 ## How to Run file
   * Fork this repo